First proprietor: John McClanathan.

 In The Lake George Mirror in May 1901, the Hillside Hotel was acclaimed to have “a very successful summer season due to its pleasant landlord and excellent accommodations.”

 In 1903, in “All About It” by Captain William P. Gates, there was an article about the Hillside Hotel as just being enlarged and furnished with the latest improved necessities.
 It could accommodate 90 guests.
-That grounds were handsome and well kept.
+The grounds were handsome and well kept.
 A mountain stream came tumbling down the hillside near the hotel.
 Fishing, hunting, boating, and bathing were a few of the varied amusements.
 The table and its supplies were also listed as first class.

 We have pictures of the laundry room and the dining room (date unknown) The laundry was located by the hotel and was not finished off inside--just the studs covered by the exterior clapboards.
 The flat irons were heated on top of the stove.
 The fire made a hot job even hotter.
 But the women kept their sleeves rolled down and their waist buttoned up and even added another layer--an apron.
 Wash day kept five employees busy.
 This was before Turkish towels; the linen hand towels were ironed.
 In most cases they were used once and thrown on the floor for the chambermaid to pick up.
-The dining room tables were covered with one or sometimes two linen cloths and many were changed daily or for each meal and they were large.
+The dining room tables were covered with one or sometimes two linen cloths and many were changed daily or for each meal.
+And they were large.
 Linen was difficult to iron until it was old.

 The Hillside Hotel was one of the “places to be” on the social network in the summer.
 The hotel hosted the regatta hops for a few years.